 Norbi Étkezde Budapest

 Norbi Étkezde is a tiny self-service eatery in Budapest's Újlipótváros neighborhood, not far from the city center.
-Every morning, they freshly prepare a host of traditional Hungarian dishes, mostly soups and fried and breaded meats, so that by lunchtime they can feed the crowds with incredible efficiency.
+Every morning, they freshly prepare a host of Hungarian dishes, mostly soups and fried and breaded meats, so that by lunchtime they can feed the crowds with incredible efficiency.
 The line at midday can stretch outside the building — a sure sign of impending deliciousness.